ErpNetDocs/tech/modules/logistics/inventory/inventory-control/issue.md

 # Issue

-This section allows you to **deduct** product quantities from your inventory or shop's store, and **generate** issue store transactions.
+This section allows you to **deduct** product quantities from your inventory or shop's store, and **create** issue store transactions.

 Issued quantities which are successfully executed are counted out of your store's overall availability.